Zerodha Kite is the trading platform powered by Zerodha Brokers ltd., the Country’s leading discount broker.

 - MKT: Used to place a market order.

-- Tractor price: It is used for stop loss orders.
+- Trigger Price: It is used for stop-loss orders.
 This is the price at which the stop loss must be triggered.

 - Stop Loss Market (SL-M): This is used to place a stop loss against the market price.
 Here you only have to enter the trigger price.
 When the threshold price is reached, the stop-loss order is sent to the exchange at the market price.